Rrantisi/humming-bird/README.md

 - [Heroku](https://www.heroku.com/)
 <p align="right">(<a href="#top">back to top</a>)</p>

-## Icebox Itens
+## Icebox Items

 1. Add profile button and display profile infos
-2. Add Like post button
+2. Like/Save post
-3. Add Save post button
+4. Search for posts/people on hummingBird
+5. See user profile details
+6. Edit/Delete a post
+7. Notifications feature
+8. Share post

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Contact